-Anthony Essberger On Making The Ghosts
+Anthony Essberger on Making The Ghosts

-Director's Statement about The Ghosts
+Director's Statement about The Ghosts video

 While studying at university, I was given the opportunity to make a short film as my final filmmaking project.
 We were allowed to create anything we wanted to, with the only constraint being a 15-minute time limit.
 Excited by this opportunity, I decided to make an animated film.
 I wasn’t sure what to do at first, and many people suggested original scripts and book adaptations, but after a few book purchases and several dozen reads, I managed to narrow down my choices to a few short stories, one of which was The Ghosts by Lord Dunsany.